Correspondence learning between morphologically different robots via task demonstrations: METHOD

 \section{METHOD}

-The general overview of our approach is provided in Fig.~\ref{new-method}.
+The general overview of our approach is given in Fig.~\ref{new-method}.
 Two (or possibly more) robots are provided initial proxy demonstrations for the same tasks.
 Depending on the embodiment and capabilities of the robots the demonstrations might differ in terms of the used modalities and the required trajectories.
 Given these demonstrations, the encoder networks (A) of the robots are trained together, forming a common latent space that can be used to generate the required trajectories for both robots.
 After training, a new task configuration can be demonstrated for one of the robots, either by providing an entire execution trajectory or a number of observations sampled from this trajectory.
 Using the common latent representation, our system can generate the full execution trajectory for the other robot to achieve the same task (B).
 We provide the details of the skill encoding, sharing, and generation in the rest of this section.

 In our system, the skills are encoded and learned using CNMPs, and the latent representations of the CNMPs of different robots are blended to form a common latent representation.
 More formally, let R = [$Robot_{1}, Robot_{2}, Robot_{3} ... , Robot_{n}$] be a set of sensorimotor information collected by n robots during action executions.
 The sensorimotor information during these executions is recorded at each time step.
-Let I be the multi-robot sensorimotor interaction data set, and the $i^{th}$ task execution is shown as $I_i = \{(t,S_{t}^R)\}_{t=0}^{T} $ where $S_{t}^{R}$ is the collection of sensorimotor data from all robots and t is time. $S_{t}^{R}$ is defined as $S_{t}^{R} = [S_{t}^{Robot_1}, S_{t}^{Robot_2}, S_{t}^{Robot_3}, ... ,S_{t}^{Robot_n} ]$, where each element holds the sensorimotor information collected by each robot.
-In this study, we used 2 robots whose morphologies and capabilities are significantly different from each other to test the capabilities of our system.
-We aim to learn correspondences between robots even when the means of achieving the same task is significantly different between the two robots.
+Let I be the multi-robot sensorimotor interaction data set, and the $j^{th}$ task execution is shown as $I_j = \{(t,S_{t}^R)\}_{t=0}^{T} $ where $S_{t}^{R}$ is the collection of sensorimotor data from all robots and t is time. $S_{t}^{R}$ is defined as $S_{t}^{R} = [S_{t}^{Robot_1}, S_{t}^{Robot_2}, S_{t}^{Robot_3}, ... ,S_{t}^{Robot_n} ]$, where each element holds the sensorimotor information collected by each robot.
+In this study, we used \hakan{several} robots whose morphologies and capabilities are different from each other to test the capabilities of our system.
+We aim to learn correspondences \erhan{among the robots considered even when the means of achieving the target task may be significantly different for each robot.
+In the rest of the description, for the sake of brevity, we consider two robots, a manipulator and a mobile robot without loss of generality}.